From red pepper paste to quarantine: South Korean village shut by MERS

 "She got the okay from her doctor to leave the hospital on May 21 ... she just went home, because that's where she lives," the woman's son told Reuters by telephone.

-A county official said the entire village of 105 people had been quarantined because the woman had visited several neighbours there.
+A county official said the entire village of 105 people had been quarantined because the woman had visited several neighbors there.

 BASEBALL AND BIBLES